Digital Marketing

 Although you can’t manually choose which pages appear as sitelinks, you can prevent specific pages from being displayed:

-• Adjust Internal Links: Reduce internal links to less relevant pages, which will de-prioritize them in Google’s eyes.
+directive to the meta tags of the pages you do not want to show.
+This prevents Google from displaying these pages in search results, including as sitelinks. - Adjust Internal Links: Reduce internal links to less relevant pages, which will de-prioritize them in Google’s eyes.
 Focus your internal linking strategy on pages that matter most to your business.

 The Role of Google Search Console